Why Good Sleep is Important for Diabetes?

 What is the Connection Between Sleep and Blood Sugar Levels?

-When we eat, our body turns the food into glucose, a type of sugar we use for any activity like standing, talking, moving around, or even just sitting.
+- When we eat, our body turns the food into glucose, a kind of sugar that gives us energy for everything we do, like standing, talking, moving, or even just sitting.

-But sometimes, our body doesn’t listen to insulin well, making it hard for sugar to get into our cells.
-This problem is called insulin insensitivity, which can make our blood sugar levels too high.
+- But sometimes, our body doesn’t respond well to insulin, making it harder for sugar to get into the cells.
+This is called insulin resistance and can cause blood sugar levels to rise too high.

 A good night’s sleep makes our body listen to insulin better.
 When we’re well-rested, the cells in our body are more willing to let sugar in, which ultimately helps keep our blood sugar at a healthy level.